secureworks/family-of-client-ids-research/README.md

 - Safeguard #2: **Same Client** - Furthermore, refresh tokens are [“bound to the client to which it was issued”](https://datatracker.ietf.org/doc/html/rfc6749#section-6) and the [authorization server is responsible](https://datatracker.ietf.org/doc/html/rfc6749#section-10.4) for maintaining this binding.
 The IETF threat model for OAuth2.0 clarifies that the refresh token should be bound to the original client identifier, which the [authorization server should validate](https://datatracker.ietf.org/doc/html/rfc6819#section-5.2.2.2) with each attempt to refresh tokens.

-In other words, the level of access provided by a refresh token was intended to reflect what the resource owner originally authorized: for the same scopes, resource server, and client application.
-These safeguards are in place to ensure client applications can only access resources that were explicitly authorized by the resource owner and mitigate the risks from stolen refresh tokens.
+In other words, the level of access provided by a refresh token should reflect what the resource owner originally authorized: for the same scopes, on the same resource server, and as the same client application.

-Microsoft has a history of bending these rules with features like [“multi-resource refresh tokens”](https://www.cloudidentity.com/blog/2013/10/14/adal-windows-azure-ad-and-multi-resource-refresh-tokens/) (MRRTs).
-MRRTs effectively ignored the first rule for refresh tokens: being limited to the previously authorized scopes.
-Instead, MRRTs acted as “the OAuth2 equivalent of ticket granting tickets (TGTs) in Kerberos; they are artifacts that allow a user to obtain tokens to access resources the directory decides she or he has access to.”
-MRRTs remained bound to the same user and client application, but Azure AD would redeem MRRTs for new bearer tokens scoped to any resources for which the client had been granted consent.
-Furthermore, MRRTs were not scoped by tenant.
-Client applications could “use MRRTs to ask for access tokens from any tenant in which the user has a guest account and has already granted consent for the client app originally used to obtain the first refresh token.” (*Modern Authentication with Azure Active Directory for Web Applications.
+Microsoft has a history of bending these rules with the legacy Azure AD feature called [“multi-resource refresh tokens”](https://www.cloudidentity.com/blog/2013/10/14/adal-windows-azure-ad-and-multi-resource-refresh-tokens/) (MRRTs).
+MRRTs effectively ignored the first safeguard for refresh tokens (limit access to the previously authorized scopes).
+Instead, MRRTs acted as “the OAuth2 equivalent of ticket granting tickets (TGTs) in Kerberos; they are artifacts that allow a user to obtain tokens to access resources the directory decides she or he has access to.” (*Modern Authentication with Azure Active Directory for Web Applications.
 Bertocci, Vittorio.
 2019.
-Page 242-243*)
+Page 242-243*) MRRTs remained bound to the same user and client application, but Azure AD would redeem MRRTs for new bearer tokens scoped to any resources for which the client had been granted consent.
+Furthermore, MRRTs were not scoped by tenant.
+Client applications could “use MRRTs to ask for access tokens from any tenant in which the user has a guest account and has already granted consent for the client app originally used to obtain the first refresh token.” [ibid.]

-MRRTs are no longer an optional feature; all Azure AD refresh tokens exhibit these behaviors today.
-Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/refresh-tokens) states “Refresh tokens are bound to a combination of user and client, but aren't tied to a resource or tenant… a client can use a refresh token to acquire access tokens across any combination of resource and tenant where it has permission to do so.”
+MRRTs are no longer an optional feature; all Azure AD refresh tokens exhibit this behavior today.
+Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/refresh-tokens) clearly states “Refresh tokens are bound to a combination of user and client, but aren't tied to a resource or tenant… a client can use a refresh token to acquire access tokens across any combination of resource and tenant where it has permission to do so.”

 Here is a demonstration of a refresh token grant, but requesting different scopes than the original authorization.
 Note the content of the access token and how it differs from the previous examples.